ceticamarco/dc/man.md

 **R**

 Pops the top-of-stack without printing it

+**.x**

+Retrieve the value that was last the top-of-stack *before execution of any operation*(stack, macro, arithmetical, etc.).
+This function can be used to quickly key back numbers when you are recovering from errors, such as typing in the wrong number or executing the wrong operation.

+**.y**

+Retrieve the value that was last the second-to-top of the stack *before execution of any operation*(stack, macro, arithmetical, etc.).

+**.z**

+Retrieve the value that was last the third-to-top of the stack *before execution of any operation*(stack, macro, arithmetical, etc.).

 ## Parameters
 **dc** has three parameters that control its operation: the *precision*, the *input radix* and the *output radix*.